 Regulators are also creating viable alternatives to traditional legal frameworks and governance structures that now allow companies to expand their fiduciary duty to achieve a specific public good.

-Many states now have a new class of corporations, Benefit Corporations, that are required to create a general public benefit by having a positive impact on stakeholders.
+Many states now have a new class of corporations, Benefit Corporations, that are required to create a general public benefit by having a positive impact on their community.
 Currently 34 states and two countries have adopted similar Benefit Corporation legislation.

 Q. Which leaders can we look to who believe in and are driving sustainability at their companies?